 Ralph Bouquet Interviews David Waddington on Games and Teaching.
-David Waddington, a professor at Concordia University in Canada, investigated how a simulation game about a world ravaged by climate change could impact people’s opinions about climate change.
+David Waddington, a professor at Concordia University in Canada, investigated how Fate of The World (2011), a climate change simulation game, could impact people’s opinions about climate change.
 This articles argues that as games continue to become a more prominent part of K-12 classrooms, it’s imperative that we take advantage of their full potential to both augment content knowledge in science.

 Flipping your Classroom

 The ‘flipped classroom’ is probably a term you have encountered before.
 Although traditionally this is a style of teaching in which pre-recorded lectures and materials are uploaded before class, with the class time itself being used for discussions, you will find that many variations of this classic strategy have been created since.
 Below, you will find a comprehensive list of resources to help you learn how to flip your class.
 The online manuals will guide you in getting started, whilst the online tools and platforms provide valuable resources for making your flipped classrooms effective and interactive.

 If you would like to know more about how flipped classrooms developed as a strategy, we have a prepared a summary of resources that can provide you that information on its origins.

 Quick start guide: This quick, 1-minute (or less) start guide offers you an overview of the steps to ‘flipping’ a classroom in a lightning-fast glance.